-Most big data is used to sell you stuff.
-This data exists about a tremendous number of things and you can use it to sell all sorts of ‘stuff.’
+Most big data is used to sell you stuff, you can use ecommerce scraping and use that data to compare your business with your competition.
+There exists a huge data about a tremendous number of things and you can use it to sell all sorts of ‘stuff.’

 Making money and driving a strong economy can be a great reason to use big data.